Compliant Payroll Solution: HMRC Mini Umbrella FraudSeptember 26, 2022

 Genuine independent companies have access to a £5,000 employers NI discount on their annual ERS NI bill subject to their not being part of a group, operated by connected parties or having an annual NI bill of under £100,000.

-- Where more than 50% of the workers are working for the public sector;
+- Where more than 50% of the workers are working in the public sector;

 Education and healthcare sector providers should be very vigilant here as this could be hiding a significant liability if your workers are provided under a mini umbrella solution